- Bats Right, Throws Right

 - High School Tokaidai Sagami High School

 Tatsunori Hara was one of the most-hyped players in Nippon Pro Baseball in the 1980s.
 The son of high school coach Mitsugu Hara, Tatsunori was taught baseball starting at age three, using rigorous training methods.
 A star in college, he won two triple crowns in the Tohto League.
+He helped the Japanese national team win a Bronze in the 1980 Amateur World Series.

 In 1981 he was drafted in the first round by the Yomiuri Giants to replace retiree Sadaharu Oh as the cleanup hitter.
 Hara had a fine rookie year, hitting .268/.308/.483 and tying a rookie record with 7 RBI in a game.
 Hara hit 22 homers and the third baseman won Rookie of the Year honors in the Central League.
 The Yomiuri front office got daily marriage proposals from female admirers and Hara rebuffed offers from film studios looking to capitalize on his charisma and popularity.
 He was voted as Japan's top male symbol of 1981.